 🌋 VICTIMs or NOT?
 (V = victim , P = Perpetrator / abuser)

 b.
 Stoic: At the other extreme are the ACoAs (often Heros) who can’t admit anything bad happened to them.
 These believe we were not abused & that everything was fine.
 Even if we do sometimes say it wasn’t all great, we believe it was our fault.
-We walk around with emotional stab wounds, bleeding from unseen trauma & pretend nothing’s wrong.!
+We walk around with emotional stab wounds, bleeding from unseen trauma & pretending we’re fine.
+Just fine, thanks over much!

 Our closest & ‘dearest’ can carelessly spew their damage at us, YET we blame ourselves!
 We say: “But, they didn’t mean it / They didn’t know any better”….

-What we’re actually saying is : “Since they didn’t mean to hurt me, there’s no reason to be upset (I don’t want to feel anything)”.
+What we mean is : “Since they didn’t mean to hurt me, I can’t be angry at them!
+So there’s no reason to be upset (I don’t want to feel anything)”.
 Phew!

 EXP: Reason for the murder of Martha Moxley, seen near the end of the TV movie “Murder in Greenwich” (2002).